wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 **ppt_scheme Attribute**

-The `ppt_scheme` identifies the Key Management Schema.
+The `ppt_scheme` identifies the Payload Schema.
 It is a required string attribute.
-This attribute can contain the name or identifier of a key management provider that is known to the target peer, so it can be used to obtain information about encryption keys.
+For End-2-End Encryption flow this attribute can contain the name or identifier of a key management provider that is known to the target peer, so it can be used to obtain information about encryption keys.
+For gateways and external schemas this can contain the name of related technology such as `mqtt`, `amqp`, `stomp`.
 A *Router* can recognize that `Payload Passthru Mode` is in use by checking the existence and non-empty value of this attribute within the options of `CALL`, `PUBLISH` and `YIELD` messages.

 **ppt_serializer Attribute**

 The `ppt_serializer` attribute is optional.
 It specifies what serializer was used to encode the payload.
-It can be a value a such as `mqtt`, `amqp`, `stomp` to indicate that the incoming data is tunneling through such technologies, or it can be ordinary `json`, `msgpack`, `cbor`, `flatbuffers` data serializers.
+It can be a `native` value to indicate that the incoming data is tunneling through other technologies specified by the `ppt_scheme`, or it can be ordinary `json`, `msgpack`, `cbor`, `flatbuffers` data serializers.

 **ppt_cipher Attribute**